12 RV Living Tips for New and Seasoned RVers

 Lao Tzu travel quote

-Be flexible enough to have the option to stay a few extra nights or leave early.
-It’s good to have an idea of where to go, what to do and how long to stay but don’t have a rigid plan.
+Flexibility is key to enjoying RV life.
+Give yourself the option to stay a few extra nights or leave early if needed.
+It’s great to have a general idea of where you’re going, what you want to do, and how long you plan to stay, but rigid schedules can take the fun out of exploring.

-Every town we drive into is a new experience.
-Sometimes we love the town and sometimes it’s just not our cup of tea.
-Having a flexible schedule means we can stay longer in places we enjoy and take off early if we’re not feeling it.
+Every town we drive into offers a new experience.
+Sometimes we absolutely love the vibe, and other times it’s just not our cup of tea.
+By keeping our schedule flexible, we can linger longer in places we enjoy and move on quickly when we’re ready for something new.

 11. Fun Fund